-We hadn’t noticed this as critical when we frequently entered the park after downloading a post, when it can be as late as 10:00 or 11:00 am.
+We hadn’t noticed this as critical when we frequently entered the park after downloading a post when it could be as late as 10:00 or 11:00 am.
 But we often see so much.
 Even at times, as we enter the early afternoon, we still see a lot of wildlife.

-On another note… Over the years, I’ve been carrying the Africa printed fabric grocery bag we purchased in Kenya for US $2.00, ZAR 28, in 2013.
+On another note… Over the years, I’ve been carrying the Africa-printed fabric grocery bag we purchased in Kenya for US $2.00, ZAR 28, in 2013.
 It shows no sign of wear and tear whatsoever.
 I was tired of carrying a grocery bag for a handbag.
-Yesterday, Tom purchased a new bag for me, at the shop near the Mugg & Bean which is a black and white printed South Africa shoulder bag, ideal for going out to dinner or visiting friends.
+Yesterday, Tom purchased a new bag for me at the shop near the Mugg & Bean, a black and white printed South Africa shoulder bag, ideal for going out to dinner or visiting friends.

-It had been so long since I had something new like this, I felt like a “kid in a candy store.”
+It had been so long since I had something new like this.
+I felt like a “kid in a candy store.”
 Oh, how the little things in life mean so much.
-In my old life, if I purchased such a bag, I wouldn’t have given it another thought once I brought it home.
-Now, the simplest things are appreciated and handled with care, hoping they will last a long time.
+If I had purchased such a bag in my old life, I wouldn’t have given it another thought once I brought it home.
+Now, the simplest things are appreciated and handled with care, hoping they will last long.

-By coincidence while we were at Lower Sabie, we ran into Linda and Ken.
+By coincidence, while we were at Lower Sabie, we ran into Linda and Ken.
 We knew they were also going to Kruger yesterday, but the odds of running into them were remote.
-We giggled about seeing them outside the shop and once again, hugged goodbye, not certain when we’ll see them again.
+We giggled about seeing them outside the shop and once again hugged goodbye, not certain when we’d see them again.

 Once back home, we made a nice dinner and enjoyed a quiet evening in the bush, with many animal friends stopping by to round out the special day.

 Today, our dear friend Alan is coming for sundowners and dinner.
-Tom had been chomping at the bit for our homemade low-carb pizza for some time and today I’m making it for both of them.
+Tom had been chomping at the bit for our homemade low-carb pizza for some time, and today I’m making it for both of them.
 Alan also eats a low-carb diet.
-Since I don’t eat vegetables I will have my leftover beef liver and chicken breast for dinner.
-It doesn’t sound very appetizing, but actually it is quite good.
+Since I don’t eat vegetables, I will have my leftover beef liver and chicken breast for dinner.
+It doesn’t sound very appetizing, but actually, it is pretty good.